camaraproject/Commonalities/documentation/API-design-guidelines.md

 Overall, an API can have any of the following versions:

-* work-in-progress (wip) API versions used during the development of an API before the first pre-release or in between pre-releases.
+* work-in-progress (`wip`) API versions used during the development of an API before the first pre-release or in between pre-releases.
 Such API versions cannot be released and are not usable by API consumers.
-* alpha (x.y.z-alpha.m) API versions (with extensions) for CAMARA internal API rapid development purposes
+* alpha (`x.y.z-alpha.m`) API versions (with extensions) for CAMARA internal API rapid development purposes
-* release-candidate (x.y.z-rc.n) API versions (with extensions) for CAMARA internal API release bug fixing purposes
+* release-candidate (`x.y.z-rc.n`) API versions (with extensions) for CAMARA internal API release bug fixing purposes
-* public (x.y.z) API versions for usage in commercial contexts.
+* public (`x.y.z`) API versions for usage in commercial contexts.
 These API versions only have API version number x.y.z (semver 2.0), no extension.
-Public APIs can have one of two maturity states:
+Public APIs can have one of two maturity states (used in release management):
   * initial - indicating that the API is still not fully stable (x=0)
   * stable - indicate that the API has reached a certain level of maturity (x>0)